akuruAI/akuru-token/README.md

 | `GPT2PreTokenizer` | GPT-2 regex | Codepoints | English, Latin-script |
 | `WhitespacePreTokenizer` | Whitespace | Codepoints | Simple / reference use |

-The pre-tokenizer is recorded in the vocab JSON and resolved automatically on load — you never need to specify it manually.
+The pre-tokenizer is recorded in the vocab JSON and resolved automatically on load.
+You never need to specify it manually.

 ## Inference